 Every Feature and Short screenplay entered into the 2015 Competition will receive one written analysis as part of their entry fee.
 All screenplays are eligible to be resubmitted after receiving notes.

-The BlueCat Screenplay Competition guarantees what every screenwriter expects when they enter a contest: two independent readers reading their entire screenplay and writing analysis of it as a part of the entry fee.
+The BlueCat Screenplay Competition guarantees what every screenwriter expects when they enter a contest: independent readers reading their entire screenplay and writing analysis of it as a part of the entry fee.

 We strive to hire script readers who are thoughtful, intelligent, fair and clear.
 How they present their thoughts will, of course, vary, and you might not agree with what they think.
 But hopefully you will be able to glean some idea of how to improve your screenplay and gain ground on your objective of getting your script to screen.

 What follows are some examples of the feedback we send to our entrants.
 Remember: what you receive is one person’s opinion.

 What did I like?

 Your description is well done.
 It is clear to your audience what is happening, how it is happening and what it looks like.
 The descriptions are vivid and very colorful.
 You are writing about and dealing with mythical creatures and people.
 Therefore, it is important that your description be strong, since the audience has no frame of reference for how these creatures and people are supposed to look, think and act.
 Even though these creatures are mythical, audiences are familiar with them.
 We have seen several movies, books, plays and television shows where these Roman gods are the central characters.
 Because audiences have seen these characters in several places and have been exposed to them in many different ways, your description becomes very important.
 The audience needs to see how your visions of these characters differ from anything they have ever seen before.
 The way your Gods act, look and think can help set them apart from other versions.